vidulum/testvidulum/README.md

 ```sh
 testvidulumd q bank balances ADDRESS
 ```
-- List existing validators (So you can decide where u want to delegate your coins for staking)
+- List existing validators (So you can decide where you want to delegate your coins for staking)
 ```sh
 testvidulumd q staking validators
 ```